 Research site Seehornwald Davos joins TREENET - The biological drought and growth indicator network

-SNF funds first Swiss ICOS budget period 2013-2017 including the sites Seehornwald Davos (vegetation research site) and Jungfraujoch (atmospheric research site)
+SNF, ETHZ, WSL and EMPA fund first ICOS Switzerland budget period 2013-2017 including the sites Seehornwald Davos (Ecosystem station) and Jungfraujoch (Atmosphere station)

 Research site gets an additional 5 m buffer zone around the core area.
 Opening up new possibilities for research partners to establish projects